kleinjoshuaa/teachyourselfCS/README.md

 I plan on primarily reading books and papers, and doing the exercises and projects as needed.

-I will start with the Core listed requirements and do the Extra items during a second iteration of this list.
 I've added some items/exercises from my own interests and from @jeffz4ng's [essay on teachyourselfcs](https://jeffzh4ng.com/essays/thoughts-on-teachyourselfcs.html)

 Within this repo I will also post my answers to problem sets and other misc code created for this journey.